-4 The enrollment variance depicts actual enrollment divided by enrollment projection in the charter school's board-approved budget.
+&lt;sup>5 The enrollment variance depicts actual enrollment divided by enrollment projection in the charter school's board-approved budget.

-5 This ratio depicts the relationship between a school's annual assets and liabilities, covering the last three years.
-6 "Total margin" measures the deficit or surplus a school yields out of its total revenues; in other words, it measures whether or not the school is living within its available resources.
+&lt;sup>6 This ratio depicts the relationship between a school's annual assets and liabilities, covering the last three years.

+&lt;sup>7 "Total margin" measures the deficit or surplus a school yields out of its total revenues; in other words, it measures whether or not the school is living within its available resources.
 The total margin is important to track, as schools cannot operate at deficits for a sustained period of time without risk of closure.
 The aggregate three-year total margin is helpful for measuring the long-term financial stability of the school by smoothing the impact of single-year fluctuations.
 The performance of the school in the most recent year, however, is indicative of the sustainability of the school; thus, the school must have a positive total margin in the most recent year to meet the standard.
-"Total Margin" = Net income/Total Revenue.
-"Aggregate Total Margin" = Total Three-Year Net Income/Total Three-Year Revenues.
+The total margin is the net income divided by the total revenue.
+The aggregate total margin is the total three-year net income divided by the total three-year revenues.

-7 Represents the percentage of records reviewed that were accurate and complete during the school year.
+&lt;sup>8 Represents the percentage of records reviewed that were accurate and complete during the school year.